Western Michigan vs. Ball State NCAA Football Odds, Plays and Insights | October 9, 2021

 - Western Michigan and its opponents have scored at least 58 points only two times this year.

-- Ball State's games have yet to go over 58 points this season.
+- Ball State has not yet combined with its opponents to score more than 58 points in a game this season.

-- The two teams combine to average 45.8 points per game, 12.2 less than the total in this contest.
+- The combined points per game average of the two teams, 45.8, is 12.2 points fewer than Saturday's over/under.

-- This contest's total is 6.8 points greater than the 51.2 these two squads combine to surrender per game this season.
+- This contest's over/under is 6.8 points more than the 51.2 these two squads combine to allow per game this season.

-- The average total in Broncos games this season is 60.7, 2.7 points above Saturday's over/under of 58.
+- Broncos games this season feature an average total of 60.7 points, a number 2.7 points higher than Saturday's over/under.

-- The 53.8 PPG average total in Cardinals games this season is 4.2 points fewer than this game's over/under.
+- In 2021, games involving the Cardinals have averaged a total of 53.8 points, 4.2 fewer than this game's set over/under.

 Western Michigan Stats and Trends